Public Urination Citation in Costa Mesa | CMMC 11-4(a)

 CMMC 11-4(a) makes it a crime for someone to urinate, defecate or otherwise discard human waste on private property exposed to public view, or on any public street, sidewalk, park, and more.
 However, those who suffer from illness, infection, or disease who cannot control their bodily function are except from this crime.

-To prevent a misdemeanor conviction appearing on your criminal record, contact an Orange County Criminal Defense Attorney at the Law Office of John D. Rogers for a free confidential consultation if you’ve been cited for CMMC 11-4(a).
+To prevent a misdemeanor conviction appearing on your criminal record, contact an Newport Beach criminal defense lawyer Criminal Defense Attorney at the Law Office of John D. Rogers for a free confidential consultation if you’ve been cited for CMMC 11-4(a).
 By hiring our office, you will not need to attend the court hearing and we will strive to substantially reduce the charge or dismiss the case completely.

 (a) It shall be unlawful for any person to urinate, defecate or otherwise discard or dispose of human wastes or excretion on private property in an area exposed to the public view, or on any public street, sidewalk, alley, park, parkway, parking lot or other public place, except in a toilet receptacle provided for such purpose within the structure of a restroom, bathroom or other enclosure.